qua-platform/qua-libs/examples/nv-centers/syncing-opx-with-external-devices/readme.md

 ---
-title: NV Experiments with the OPX
+title: G2 Scanning & Widefield ODMR with the OPX
-sidebar_label: NV Experiments with the OPX
+sidebar_label: G2 Scanning & Widefield ODMR with the OPX
 slug: ./
 id: index
 ---